appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 - **index**: `string` Index(es) from which to return the popular suggestions from.
 Defaults to searching the entire cluster.

-> Note: It is possible to define multiple indices using comma separated pattern, for e.g `products,categories`.
+> Note: It is possible to define multiple indices using a comma separated pattern, for e.g `products,categories`.

 | Type     | Applicable on query of type | Required |